-&lt;sup>6 Apartment List, "In May, Even More Americans Missed Their Housing Payments," May 7, 2020.
+6 Apartment List, "In May, Even More Americans Missed Their Housing Payments," May 7, 2020.

-responded that they had little to no confidence that they would be able to pay next month's rent on time.
-Even among renters who have made their rent payments on time, there has been a concerning trend of increasingly relying on credit cards to do so.
-Zego, a digital rent payment platform, reported a 30 percent increase in tenants using credit cards to pay rent in April compared to the month prior.
-While paying rent with a credit card may help renters avoid eviction in the short term, it could lead to them facing high interest rates and deeper debt that could impact their credit in the long term.
-Many states and localities imposed eviction bans beyond the federal moratorium provided in the CARES Act, but as these bans have begun to expire, tenant advocates are reporting a sharp increase in the number of evictions being filed.
+time.7 Even among renters who have made their rent payments on time, there has been a concerning trend of increasingly relying on credit cards to do so.
+Zego, a digital rent payment platform, reported a 30 percent increase in tenants using credit cards to pay rent in April compared to the month prior.8 While paying rent with a credit card may help renters avoid eviction in the short term, it could lead to them facing high interest rates and deeper debt that could impact their credit in the long term.9 Many states and localities imposed eviction bans beyond the federal moratorium provided in the CARES Act. but as these bans have begun to expire, tenant advocates are reporting a sharp increase in the number of evictions being filed.10

 Renters living in single-family rentals (SFR) owned or managed by private equity firms may be particularly vulnerable to evictions during the pandemic because, compared to other rental properties, private equity SFRs tend to be less regulated at the local level than multifamily rentals.
-For example, private equity SFRs are not subject to rental control laws in California, which allows firms to increase rents at their own discretion.
-Following the 2008 financial downturn, private equity firms bought millions of single-family homes that had been foreclosed, converted them to rental properties and securitized the cash flows from these properties to create the first ever single-family rental-backed bonds.
-Today, institutional investors, including private equity firms, own more than a quarter million single-family homes in the U.S., totaling \$60 billion in equity.
-Private equity firms are responsive to their investors' growth and return expectations, and some researchers have found that to maximize revenue for their investors such firms file evictions at the first sign of non- or partial-payment of rent and at higher rates than other single-family properties.
-In fact, private equity owners have filed hundreds of eviction cases during the pandemic, some of which appear to violate the CARES Act eviction moratorium.
-Many private equity firms have also been found to inflate rents above market rate, shift property maintenance responsibilities onto tenants, and charge exorbitant, and sometimes illegal, fees.
-In areas like California, private equity SFRs have also been found to be disproportionately located in communities of people of color.
+For example, private equity SFRs are not subject to rental control laws in California, which allows firms to increase rents at their own discretion.11 Following the 2008 financial downturn, private equity firms bought millions of single-family homes that had been foreclosed, converted them to rental properties and securitized the cash flows from these properties to create the first ever single-family rental-backed bonds.12 Today, institutional investors, including private equity firms, own more than a quarter million single-family homes in the U.S., totaling \$60 billion in equity.13 Private equity firms are responsive to their investors' growth and return expectations, and some researchers have found that to maximize revenue for their investors such firms file evictions at the first sign of non- or partial-payment of rent14 and at higher rates than other single-family properties.15 In fact, private equity owners have filed hundreds of eviction cases during the pandemic, some of which appear to violate the CARES Act eviction moratorium.16 Many private equity firms have also been found to inflate rents above market rate, shift property maintenance responsibilities onto tenants, and charge exorbitant, and sometimes illegal, fees.17 In areas like California, private equity SFRs have also been found to be disproportionately located in communities of people of color.18

-Going into the current crisis, households of color disproportionately rented their homes compared to White households, experienced disproportionate rates of rent burden, tended to have fewer savings, and were more likely to work low-wage jobs, all of which have made households of color more vulnerable to the financial shocks caused by the COVID-19 pandemic.
-Some of these pre-
+Going into the current crisis, households of color disproportionately rented their homes compared to White households,19 experienced disproportionate rates of rent burden,20 tended to have fewer savings,21 and were more likely to work low-wage jobs,22 all of which have made households of color more vulnerable to the financial shocks caused by the COVID-19 pandemic.
+Some of these preexisting inequalities were significantly exacerbated by the 2008 crisis when Black and Latinx